Hometown: Amagasaki, Hyogo

 When the Black Mist Scandal hit Japanese professional baseball in 1969, several key players and managers were suspended or banned from the game.
 Towards the tail end of this scandal, Enatsu was discovered to have been in contact with members of the Japanese mafia (yakuza) who were key figures in the scandal.
 Enatsu received a letter of stern warning from the league office, but was not suspended for his involvement.

 The most impressive performance of Enatsu’s Hanshin career came on August 30, 1973.
 Facing the Chunichi Dragons at Koshien Stadium, the lefty hurled 11 innings of no-hit ball, and in the bottom of that inning, hit a walk-off home run on the first pitch he faced.
 He was the 59th pitcher in league history to throw a no-no, but the first (and still only) to do it into extra innings.
-Ending the game with his own bat, the jubilant Enatsu was quoted as saying “I guess one man can win a baseball game by himself” during the postgame interview.
+Ending the game with his own bat, a jubilant Enatsu is often quoted as having said, “I guess one man can win a baseball game by himself” during the postgame interview.
+The truth is, reporters kind of prompted him with a question containing those words, and he simply smiled and nodded in agreement.

-That season marked the final year in the Giants’ 9-year run as Central League champions – spanning Enatsu’s entire career and more.
+That season marked the final year in the Giants’ 9-year run as Central League champions – which started before Enatsu’s career had begun.
 In the final game of that season (against the Giants), with the pennant on the line, Enatsu threw 5 innings and allowed 3 runs, eventually becoming the losing pitcher.
-(Enatsu later wrote that he was told by team ownership that winning pennants was too expensive and that they were to intentionally lose the final two games of the season.)
+(Enatsu later wrote that he was told by team ownership that winning pennants was too expensive and they hinted to him that the team should intentionally lose the final two games of the season.)
 He was targeted as one of the reasons the Tigers did not win the pennant, and started him on his way out of town.

 He had issues with manager Kaneda, but things got even worse when the team hired Yoshio Yoshida as his replacement.
 The two would not even communicate without an intermediary.
 This rift went public, and Enatsu was labeled a lone wolf, earning him criticism from the front office and fans alike.
 That coupled with his deteriorating health (a result of poor conditioning and misuse) meant his numbers continued to spiral downward, and eventually led to his being traded to the Nankai (now SoftBank) Hawks before the 1976 season.